JasonEricZhan/algorithm_of_machine-learning/README.md

 by mostly hand code to practice understanding & develope the optimize skill application and algorithm's core idea

-Also practice to use software design though that is used to create the class
+Also practice using software design concept to build package

 1.logist_reg_gradient_by_hand.py: logistic regression use gradient descent to optimize and also show the decision boundary